Setting up National Instrument Multifunction Data Acquisition devices (NI DAQ) to capture energy data

 - NI DAQ hardware.

-- NI-DAQmx software installed on your host machine.
+- NI-DAQmx software installed on your host machine, so caiman can communicate with the NI DAQ device.
 This software package includes drivers for the NI DAQ device.
 You must use the NI-DAQmx Base software on Linux.

 Also, verify the NI DAQ install paths within CMakeLists.txt.

-See the National Instruments website, http://www.ni.com for the list of operating systems supported by NI DAQ.
+See the National Instruments website, http://www.ni.com for the list of operating systems that NI DAQ supports.

 To set up your NI DAQ device, follow these steps: